Sergey Naryshkin: Chairman of the State Duma (2011–2016)

 Naryshkin was elected to the State Duma, the lower house of the Russian parliament in December 2011.
 When the Duma began meeting for its new term on 21 December 2011, Naryshkin was elected as Chairman of the State Duma; he received 238 votes in favor of his candidacy, while 88 deputies opposed him.

 In June 2012, Naryshkin signed a resolution on setting up a culture council under the State Duma speaker.
 The council is “a standing advisory body”.
 The tasks of the council are “the examination and drafting of initiatives on topical problems of legislative regulations in culture and associated industries, the development of recommendations on culture for the use in lawmaking”.

 On 2 September 2013, Naryshkin stated that there are no political prisoners in today's Russia.

-Since the rise of tensions between European Union and Russia in 2014, Naryshkin was perceived as one of the main coordinators of contacts with European far-right and far-left parties supporting Russian foreign policy in Europe.
+Since the rise of tensions between the European Union and Russia in 2014, Naryshkin was perceived as one of the main coordinators of contacts with European far-right and far-left parties supporting Russian foreign policy in Europe.